mbuczko/cerber-oauth2-provider/README.md

 All _NOT RECOMMENDED_ points from specification have been purposely omitted for security reasons.
 Bearer tokens and client credentials should be passed in HTTP headers.
 All other ways (like query param or form fields) are ignored and will result in HTTP 401 (Unauthorized) or HTTP 403 (Forbidden) errors.

-Any errors returned by this implementation should be formed according to specification:
+Any errors returned in a response body are formed according to specification as following json:

 ``` json
 {